 An excellent treatment program provides a wide range of detoxification options.
 The center needs to offer drug detoxification that is closely monitored by an experienced staff of doctors, nurses, and counselors — one that with the ability to modify the protocol as unique needs present themselves.

-After 20 years as one of the most successful opioid detoxification centers in the world, we understand the Opioid Abuse Disorder, affects everyone differently and symptoms vary from person to person.
-Furthermore, co-occurring health disorders such as diabetes, anxiety and depression could significantly impact how a patient experience withdralwal symptoms.
+After 22 years as one of the most successful opioid detoxification centers in the world, we understand that opioid use disorder affects everyone differently and symptoms vary from person to person.
+Furthermore, co-occurring health disorders such as diabetes, anxiety and depression could significantly impact how a patient experience withdrawal symptoms.
 Medical supervision with a wide range of resources is critical for anyone detoxing from drugs, alcohol or a patient with peripheral health issues.

 For this and many other reasons, we provide medical detoxification in an accredited hospital followed by an exclusive recovery center.

-The Waismann Method® exclusive location is in So.
-California, where we receive patients from all over the world.
+Waismann Method® exclusive location is in Southern California, where we receive patients from all over the world.
 Patients are always treated in their private room, for optimal privacy, comfort, and more importantly, individualized care.
-Furthurmore, our Multi Board-Certified Medical Director, speaks with every potential patient, before scheduling.
+Furthermore, our Multi Board-Certified Medical Director, speaks with every potential patient, before scheduling.
 In this way, we can provide a clear understanding of treatment options, risks and benefits.
 Our goal is to provide people suffering from substance abuse, the most advanced, effective and humane treatment available.